-In order to request to have your spouse or children join you in the USA under the Family Reunification Program, you must be what is called a “principal” refugee or asylee.
+In order to request to have your spouse or children join you in the USA under the Refugee Family Reunification Program, you must be what is called a “principal” refugee or asylee.
 This means that you were the person that received official refugee status and came to the USA through the US Office of Resettlement.
-You must have entered the United States as a refugee within the past 2 years or have been granted asylum within the past 2 years.
+You must have entered the United States as a refugee or been granted asylum within the past 2 years.
 You must remain in refugee or asylee status or have become a lawful permanent resident (received a green card).

 Affidavit of Relationship Program

 You may also be eligible to file an Affidavit of Relationship for your spouse, child (unmarried, under 21), or parents.
 The Affidavit of Relationship is the form used to reunite refugees and asylees with close relatives who are already determined to be refugees but are outside the United States.
 The Affidavit of Relationship records information about family relationships.